jony741/PHP-Array-Colllection/README.md

      ]
 ```
 ### `has()`
-The has method determines if a given key exists in the collection:
+The has method determines if a given key exists in the data array:
 ```$xslt
 $make_data = make_data(['account_id' => 1, 'product' => 'Desk', 'amount' => 5]);